akgupta1337/bogo_string_permutations_generator/README.md

 2. Enter a string when prompted.
 For example, enter "cow".

 ## Disadvantage
--Since it's a brute force not an algorithm it can take lot of time for longer strings
+•Since it's a brute force not an algorithm it can take lot of time for longer strings

 ```bash
 python string_permutations_generator.py